 Likewise, significant forest loss could transform lush tropical regions into arid landscapes.

-“This theory provides us with yet another reason to protect and conserve forest cover,” said Douglas Sheil, co-author of and a Senior Associate with the Center for International Forestry Research (CIFOR).
+“This theory provides us with yet another reason to protect and conserve forest cover,” said Douglas Sheil, co-author of the paper published in Atmospheric Chemistry and Physics and a Senior Associate with the Center for International Forestry Research (CIFOR).

 “Traditionally people have said areas like the Congo and the Amazon have high rainfall because they are located in parts of the world that experience high precipitation,” he said.